MintyTrebor/QRPlay/README.md

 Need soldering skills, and a working Arduino-IDE software.

-Repo still WIP - Build instructions etc soon
+WIP Project - More instructions etc soon

 I did this just to see if it was possible, I think the NFC Zaparoo is a superior turn-key solution https://zaparoo.org/.